jbintz/jasonbintz/content/courses/MATH341/syllabus.md

 The successful student will:

-- understand the terminology relevant to ordinary differential equations (ODEs)
+- understand the terminology relevant to mathematical modeling
-- explain and demonstrate how ODEs are used to model certain phenomena
+- explain and demonstrate how to model certain phenomena
-- explain and demonstrate when ODEs are appropriate for modeling certain phenomena
-- identify and explain the assumptions of an ODE model
+- identify and explain the assumptions of a model
-- employ analytical, numerical, and qualitative techniques for analyzing first and second order differential equations as well as linear systems
+- employ analytical, numerical, and qualitative techniques for analyzing models

 [**Return to Index**](#top)